-Colin Furze, a former plumber turned YouTube maker, craziest project creator and certain death avoider.
+Colin Furze, a former plumber, turned YouTube maker, craziest project creator and certain death avoider.
 If you think you’ve bitten off more than you can chew on a project, you’re not even close!
-Quite a lot of Colin Furze projects are vehicle-related, but you are unlikely to seem them anywhere else.
+Quite a lot of Colin Furze projects are vehicle-related, but you are unlikely to see them anywhere else.
 A jet engine bicycle, homemade tank and an insanely fast mobility scooter only scrape the surface.

 Just don’t forget to wear your safety tie!